psuprojects/AI-Driven-Cybersecurity/README.md

 **2. Data Pre-processing:** Once the synthetic data is generated, the data is then undergoes pre-processing to align its structure with the format used during the training of the XGBoost multi-class classification model, ensuring consistency and accuracy.

-**3. Machine Learning Model Inference:** The pre-processed data is then fed into a XGBoost multi-class classification machine learning model.
+**3. Machine Learning Model Inference:** The pre-processed data is then fed into a lightGBM multi-class classification machine learning model.
 This model is trained to recognize and categorize various types of IoT intrusion attacks, making it a powerful tool for cybersecurity.

 **4. Post-Model Insights:** After the model makes its predictions, the application provides insights to understand the types of attacks and their characteristics.
 Its a critical step for cybersecurity professionals to take informed actions and strengthen IoT security measures.